Self-isolation support for students

 If you're experiencing coronavirus symptoms, or have been contacted by the NHS Test and Trace system because you've come into contact with someone who has coronavirus, you must immediately self-isolate.
 Read the Government's guidelines on self-isolating with coronavirus symptoms.

 You must also book yourself in for a test through the Government's national booking portal.

 Arriving in the UK

-Before travelling to the UK please read the Government's guidelines on what you must do on arrival and the current status of the country you are leaving before arriving in the UK.
-Currently UK government guidelines say:
+Before travelling to the UK please read the Government's guidelines on what you must do on arrival, including quarantining and testing.

 Help with self isolation

 Self-isolating can feel tough at times, but our Student Wellbeing Service can help.
 You can access resources like: